-Currently Japan, China and Russia have strong male gymnasts and the world's best women hail from the USA, Russia and China.
+Currently Japan, China and ROC have strong male gymnasts and the world's best women hail from the USA, ROC and China.
 Since Sydney 2000, China has taken the men's team all-around gold three times and Japan twice, with their rivalry set to continue.
 At Rio 2016 the USA women's team included Simone Biles — the most decorated female athlete at the Games — whose four gold medals and scintillating performances made her an instant Olympic legend.

 To celebrate our most popular episode of 2019 - we are replaying our chat with Simone.
 We caught up with the history-making four-time Olympic champion gymnast Simone Biles at her gym in Houston for an exclusive interview.
 We also spoke to Olympic champ Nastia Liukin about why she thinks Biles is the greatest of all time.